runtimeco/iOS_oic/README.md

 6. Click on the project file.
 Choose your **target**.
 In the General tab, go to **Linked Frameworks and Libraries section**, click on **+** and add Charts.framework if not already added.

 Clean the project, build and run.
 (The option to clean, build and run the project will be seen in the Menu Bar -> Product)

+# OIC and Iotivity Overview
+For more information on OIC and Iotivity for iOS, refer to ```https://github.com/runtimeco/ios_oic_developer/blob/master/README.md```